langurmonkey/website-source/content/blog/2024/jujutsu.md

 ### Our First Change

 We have now a new empty repository.
-We can see the current status of the repository with `jj st`.
+We can see its current status with `jj st`.

 ```sh
 $ jj st